 The effects of creatine on performance are somewhat individual.
 Some people don’t really benefit at all but some people will get a significant boost in their anaerobic athletic performance.
-This seems to be especially true for older athletes, as our bodies ability to replenish creatine inside the muscle diminishes as we get older.
+This seems to be especially true for older athletes, as our bodys ability to replenish creatine inside the muscle diminishes as we get older.

 Generally speaking yes.
 Creatine is very safe.
 This is because it’s a compound our body manufactures in large quantities and it’s also found in many food sources.
 If creatine was toxic or dangerous in typically consumed amounts, you would have to be very careful about eating red meat.
-In all fairness red meat can have negative health effects but this is not due to creatine.
+In all fairness, red meat can have negative health effects but this is not due to creatine.

-There is some data suggesting that people with kidney disease, or that are in risk of kidney disease, should limit their consumption of creatine.
+There is some data suggesting that people with kidney disease, or that are at risk of kidney disease, should limit their consumption of creatine.
 This is because excess creatine is dispelled through urine in the form of creatinine (note, not creatine).

-In these cases the high creatinine levels are likely not due to renal failure but it’s generally recommended to try and keep your creatinine levels within the recommended levels because this could mask a real issue.
+In these cases, the high creatinine levels are likely not due to renal failure.
+But it’s generally recommended to try and keep your creatinine levels within the recommended levels because this could mask a real issue.

-Besides masking possible kidney issues, creatine can cause digestive and gastric issues to some people.
-You should always start with a small dose and increase over time as gas, bloating and diarrhea are common side effects.
+Besides masking possible kidney issues, creatine can cause digestive and gastric issues in some people.
+You should always start with a small dose and increase it over time as gas, bloating and diarrhea are common side effects.

-What are the dangers of creatine?
+What are the dangers of creatine for seniors?

-Common side effects of creatine are not generally dangerous, but can be uncomfortable.
+Common side effects of creatine are not generally dangerous but can be uncomfortable.
 They include: